pioneerskies/wahoo/README.md

 Wahoo is an all-purpose framework for the [fishshell][Fishshell].
 It looks after your configuration, themes and packages.
 It is lightning fast and easy to use.

-Thanks to  [everyone](https://github.com/bucaran/wahoo/graphs/contributors) who participated in this project :heart:
+Thanks to  [everyone](https://github.com/bucaran/wahoo/graphs/contributors) who has participated in this project :heart:

 [@gretel](https://github.com/gretel) [@hauleth](https://github.com/hauleth) [@joefiorini](https://github.com/joefiorini) [@bpinto](https://github.com/bpinto) [@scorphus](https://github.com/scorphus) [@cap10morgan](https://github.com/cap10morgan) [@daveyarwood](https://github.com/daveyarwood)